qwat/QWAT/doc/developer-guide/upgrade.rst

         - Produce the reference file (result from the DB test sql)
         - Comparison of that reference file with the one produced by the *qwat_test* DB previously created
         - If all is OK, user is invited to launch the migration on his real DB
-        - If errors occur, the user has to debug himself or contact the qWat team
+        - If errors occur, the user has to debug himself or contact the QWAT team